solo-io/gloo/docs/content/guides/security/rate_limiting/envoy/_index.md

 {{< /highlight >}}

 {{% notice note %}}
-In Envoy, the rate limit config is typically written with snake case keys ("example_config") in the YAML, whereas in Gloo and Kubernetes
+In Envoy, the rate limit config is typically written with snake case keys ("example_config") in the YAML, whereas in Gloo Edge and Kubernetes
 YAML keys typically use camel case ("exampleConfig").
-We'll use camel case notation when writing YAML keys in Gloo config here.
+We'll use camel case notation when writing YAML keys in Gloo Edge config here.
 {{% /notice %}}

 ### Header Values